 This information was accurate at the time of publishing, March 13, 2020.

-Personal hygiene has been in the news lately, and the winter illness season is still winding down.
 What steps can managers of individual buildings take to help reduce the risk of illness?

 Amna Handley, director of clinical development for Georgia-Pacific Professional, and Darin Squires, GP Pro’s general sales manager for commercial real estate, chat with editor-in-chief Janelle Penny about key hygiene concepts and how to help promote healthy work environments.